go-nunu/nunu/README.md

   - `job`: This sub-module contains the logic for background tasks.

-  - `middleware`: This sub-module contains the implementation of middleware, which is used for pre- and post-processing of requests.

-  - `migration`: This sub-module contains the logic for database migrations.

   - `model`: This sub-module contains the definition of data models.

   - `repository`: This sub-module contains the implementation of the data access layer, responsible for interacting with the database.